In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 Anti-heroin and anti-HIV meds get along about as well as Mariah and Whitney -- hardly at all.

-Wouldn't it be poetic justice if the blood in which HIV swims turned out to be the source of a ma
+Wouldn't it be poetic justice if the blood in which HIV swims turned out to be the source of a major new weapon against it?

 The spermicide is getting a lot of attention these days -- and none of it good.
 Julie Hantman does the math.